 Founded in 1952 and known at the time as the Brownsville Society for Crippled Children, the Moody Clinic was created by a woman who had a son with Cerebral Palsy.
 She grew frustrated with the lack of treatment options available in the community.
-A group of professionals then got together and spearheaded a clinic to help children with handicaps.
+A group of professionals then got together and spearheaded a clinic to help children with special needs.

-Moody Clinic is a 501 (c) 3 non profit organization and a United Way of Southern Cameron County agency.
+Moody Clinic is a 501 (c) 3 non profit organization and a United Way of Southern Cameron County partner agency.